 The Right Way to Promote Your ISO Certification

 None of the restrictions ISO has placed on the portrayal of your certification should stop you from promoting it.
 If you have done ISO certification largely yourself the (mission of this site is to help you with that), you can use that “do it yourself” approach with promotion as well.
-Our partner, Standard Flags, provides the following self-promotion ISO certification tools using ISO acceptable identity standards so you can advertise your ISO 9001 certification:
+Our partner, Federal Flags, provides the following self-promotion ISO certification tools using ISO acceptable identity standards so you can advertise your ISO 9001 certification:

 - High visibility, long-lasting high-strength flags that you can proudly fly outside your facilities, warehouses, offices and any building or venue/event

 - Banners with properly formatted logos that can be added to buildings, displays, indoors for plant tours, anywhere you wish to announce your certification smartly